By Terrance Turner

 This recap contains spoilers.

 Tonight was the final episode of Issa Rae’s groundbreaking HBO series “Insecure”.
 In a chaotic, jam-packed finale that stuffed two hours of content into 40 minutes, (almost) everyone somehow ends up on the path they wanted.
 Issa Rae’s remarkable screenplay centered around birthdays — each finding the characters in a slightly different place than before.
-Throughout, lead character Issa Dee is faced with the choice of whether to pursue what makes her happy.
+Lead character Issa Dee (finally) gets out of her own way and pursues what makes her happy.

 The episode begins by addressing the fallout from last week’s episode, when a going-away party for Issa’s friends turned into a battle royale.
 Simmering tension between Issa’s boyfriend Nathan (Kendrick Sampson) and her ex Lawrence (Jay Ellis) exploded when the two came to blows and had to be separated.
 The brawl was prompted by Lawrence’s game-changing confession: “I realize that I am not happy when I’m not with you.
 Because…I love you, Issa.”

 On the drive home from the party, the awkward silence holds a heavy weight between Issa and Nathan.
 Issa invites him inside to talk, but Nathan gently rebuffs her: “I don’t really have nothing to say.”
 He’s not interested in trying to talk things out.
+He’d rather just break up.
 “This ain’t good for me,” Nathan says, adding that the fight was “embarrassing”.

 “I gotta take a step back.
 This messy shit is just…toxic to me,” he tells Issa.
 “I’m good.”